 Adam Greenfield, Lisa Halliday and J R Moehringer, the three writers involved in the Pirelli 2018 Annual Report project, explore their personal ideas of power and control through three worlds that are core to Pirelli’s DNA, namely technology, culture and sport.

-Adam Greenfield, in the article entitled "Standing in the Way of Control", focuses on technology, asserting that “the distinction between power and control ranks among the central challenges of our time.
-Our Promethean technologies offer us more and more power by the day, but the plain fact is that we haven’t yet learned how to control them".
+Adam Greenfield’s article Standing in the Way of Control focuses on technology, asserting that “the distinction between power and control ranks among the central challenges of our time.
+Our Promethean technologies offer us more and more power by the day, but the plain fact is that we haven’t yet learned how to control them.”

-In the essay "Hurrying Slowly", dedicated to art and culture, Lisa Halliday says: "Art is a journey, a distance travelled by the consciousness.
+In her essay Hurrying Slowly, dedicated to art and culture, Lisa Halliday writes: “Art is a journey, a distance travelled by the consciousness.
 This is true for both artist and viewer, performer and audience, writer and reader.
-The power that propels such a journey is nothing without control because control is what harnesses artistic potential and directs it".
+The power that propels such a journey is nothing without control because control is what harnesses artistic potential and directs it.”

-Alongside these writings, Young & Rubicam, the agency that 25 years ago created the campaign with Carl Lewis, made a video in which power is shown as the inner force that drives humans to go further and control is seen as the indispensable element to reach every destination.
+Alongside these writings, Young & Rubicam, the agency that 25 years ago created the advertising campaign featuring Carl Lewis, has made a video in which “power” is shown as the inner force that drives humans to go further and “control” is seen as the indispensable element required to reach every destination.